Mubi069/Data-Analysis-on-Retail-Orders/README.md

 ### Results (or) Findings

 The Analysis results are summarized as follows:
+1. The Company's average sales has been increased in comparison with the previous year, with a noticeable peak during the month of october.
-1. Product Category 'Technology' is the best-performing category in terms of revenue whereas,
+2. Product Category **'Technology'** is the best-performing category in terms of revenue whereas,
-  - The sub-category 'Copiers' & 'Machines' under Technology ranks the top most in all regions in terms of revenues.
+  - The sub-category *'Copiers'* & *'Machines'* under Technology ranks the top in almost 75% of regions in terms of revenue.
+3. Subsequently, the sub-category *'Supplies'* had highest growth by profit in 2023 compared to the previous year.

 ### Recommendations

 Based on the analysis, we recommend the following actions:
-- Invest in marketing and promotions during peak sales seasons to maximize revenue
+- Invest in marketing and promotions during peak sales seasons to maximize revenue.
-- Focus on expanding and promoting products in Technology category.
+- Focus on expanding and promoting products in *Technology* category.
-- Implement a customer segmentation strategy to target high-LTV customers effectively. (change)

-### Limitations

-I removed a few columns to
+- Concenterate in the regions on the basis of the product in demand, in order to have the stock available.

 ### References